Matt Pizzolo: Threat

-Pizzolo was 19 years old and living out of a backpack in New York City's Lower East Side, and working at Kim's Video and Tower Records when he wrote the screenplay for Threat, a radical, transgressive story of class struggle and youth violence.
+Pizzolo was 19 years old, living out of a backpack in New York City's Lower East Side and working at Kim's Video and Tower Records when he wrote the screenplay for Threat, a radical, transgressive story of class struggle and youth violence.

-He intended to shoot Hi8 footage of the principal characters, and cutting their dialogue and reaction shots against footage stolen from obscure films, creating a unique project built on film sampling (a common practice in the indie rock music of the time).
+He intended to shoot Hi8 footage of the principal characters and cut their dialogue and reaction shots against footage stolen from obscure films, creating a unique project built on film sampling (a common practice in the indie rock music of the time).
 As the project developed, Pizzolo discarded the sampling format and instead directed it on 16mm film as a traditional independent film despite the fact that its massive scope of location and action was quite ambitious for no-budget indies of the time which generally focused on a single-location, talking-heads format.

+Writing in Film Threat, T.W.
+Anderson rated Threat 4.5 out 5, saying "This film works on every conceivable level; it holds court not only as a historical document of time and place, but also as a window into the soul of American adolescence...
+The film is a revelation partly because of the subject matter, partly because of the DiY ethic but most importantly because the performances ring so true.
+The cast of mostly non-professional actors extract remarkable performances that frighten and stir the audience throughout this epic battle of cinematic creativity...
+Great art should assail the status quo, and that is what Pizzolo and Nisa’s film has skillfully accomplished."

+DVD cover of Threat with Keith Middleton and Carlos Puga. (designed by Robert Anthony Jr.)